BlueBrain/nexus-cli/README.md

 * TODO show token status

 ## logout
 * revoke token from the oauth server and clear token stored locally

 ## contexts
-* List contexts available on the currently selected local deployment of nexus
+* List contexts available on the currently selected local deployment of nexus (--list)
-* search for fragments
+    * list contexts URLs without formatting (--no-format)
+    * list contexts that are public only, i.e. no-authentication (--public-only)
+* search for fragments (--search).
+Note that this feature isn't following contexts declared in contexts yet, it merely browse the contexts registered in Nexus.

 ## organisations
-* list organizations on the currently selected local deployment of nexus
+* list organizations on the currently selected local deployment of nexus (--list)
+    * list organizations that are public only, i.e. no-authentication (--public-only)
 * TODO deprecate an organization
 * TODO create a new organization
 * TODO list ACLs on an organization